SAP-samples/cloud-extension-html5-sample/mission/scp-setup/README.md

      ![Check account](./images/check-booster4.png)

-3. Security - Select "Role Collection" in the Security section.
+3. Security - Select "Role Collection" in the **Security** section.
 You can see all the role collections for the different services that are created by the Booster.
 There are two specific collection called **Extension_UX_Administrator** and **Extension_UX_Developer** .
 Those are the master collections either for Administrators or Developers and contains all the necessary roles which are needed to access the services to build and deploy a HTML5 extension application.
 If you want to add additional users later, you have to assign those role collection to them.
-Click on the role **Extension_UX_Administrator**:
+Choose the role **Extension_UX_Administrator**:

      ![Check account](./images/check-booster2.png)

 4. You can check that all necessary roles already assigned for the Administrator users to access **Business Application Studio**, **Launchpad** and **Continous Integration & Delivery service**.
-By pressing the **Edit** button you can add additional roles and user to to this role collection.
+Choose **Edit** to add additional roles and user to to this role collection.

      ![Check account](./images/adminRole.png)